SERGIO SMITH

 Intellectual interest includes Mormonism, Latin American Theology, Hispanic Theology, and Liberation Theology.

-Sergio is Mormon and is dedicated to the lifelong study of the restored gospel of Jesus Christ and sharing his testimony/conversion story.
+Sergio is a member of the Church of Jesus Christ of Latter-day Saints and is dedicated to the lifelong study of the restored gospel of Jesus Christ and sharing his testimony/conversion story.

-Sergio writes from a Mormon perspective, using his knowledge of Protestant theology, Catholic theology, Judaic philosophy, Hebrew, Greek, and Latin American theology, as points of departure toward Mormonism.
+Sergio writes from an LDS perspective, using his knowledge of Protestant theology, Catholic theology, Judaic philosophy, Hebrew, Greek, and Latin American theology, as points of departure toward Mormonism.

-Sergio developed distinctive Mormon beliefs throughout his educational career, without being exposed to Mormon theology.
+Sergio developed distinctive Latter-Day Saints beliefs throughout his educational career, without being exposed to LDS theology.
 He enjoys writing from his educational perspective in order to help others see theology in a different light.